Principal – La Côte International School

 What would you say makes the learning environment extra special?

 When your school has a view of Lake Geneva and Mont Blanc and is surrounded by orchards and fields and colours that change with each season and time of day it is difficult not to feel blessed and inspired.
 This is what students see when they look out from their classroom.
 Inside they enjoy the light and airy spaces with the latest technology available to them in specialist laboratories, music and technology suites, art rooms, theatre and sports hall.
-However, we believe that the learning environment is not confined to classroom space.
 Students enjoy the Global Campus, a virtual learning environment connecting them with students across the world.
 From the age of 14, they participate in our outdoor classroom in Tanzania, participating in environmental and community projects near our Arusha base camp.

 Which features of the school do parents value the most?

 Our staff.
 LCIS has a reputation for its enthusiastic team who are committed and passionate about what they do.
-Furthermore, our staff turnover is minimal which is unusual for an international school, so parents also see this as a great strength.
+Furthermore, our staff turnover is minimal which is unusual for an international school.
+Parents, therefore, also see this as a great strength.

 What are the main principles and philosophies you promote at the school?

 We aim to provide an environment that fosters compassion, respect, confidence and perseverance.
 We give the children the opportunities and support to discover and develop their passion and talents.
-We inspire our students to love learning, think creatively, embrace a challenge and set high expectations for themselves.
+Also, we inspire our students to love learning, think creatively, embrace a challenge and set high expectations for themselves.

 How do you get children to do their best academically?

-By ensuring that the curriculum is engaging and challenging so that students want to do their best and also that students set and meet high expectations for themselves and are supported through high-quality feedback, target setting and regular monitoring of progress.
+By ensuring that the curriculum is engaging and challenging.
+This will mean that students want to do their best.
+It also means that students set and meet high expectations for themselves and are supported through high-quality feedback, target setting and regular monitoring of progress.

 Which other areas of education and extracurricular activities are you developing?

 We have developed a real strength in our Performing Arts, and this year it has been recognised by being chosen for a collaborative programme with the Juilliard School, New York.
 We are piloting a school music curriculum with Juilliard and benefitting from master classes with different Juilliard alumni.
-Also, this year our Outdoor Education and Leadership program is being launched with camping and expedition work, orienteering, kayaking, snow-shoeing and mountain-biking.
+Our new Outdoor Education and Leadership program will include camping and expedition work, orienteering, kayaking, snow-shoeing and mountain-biking.

 How do you encourage understanding between cultures and nationalities?